rails/website/_posts/2022-09-30-this-week-in-rails-erb-in-yaml-keys-performance-boosts-a-new-option-for-querylogs-2b63a564.markdown

 こんにちは。I'm [Emmanuel](https://manny.codes/), and I've got some updates for you!

  [Avoid double type cast when serialising attributes](https://github.com/rails/rails/pull/44625)
 _ActiveModel::Attribute#value_ already casts model attributes when persisting models, however some model attribute types try to cast a given value before serialising it.
-This this means casting is done twice in most cases.
+This means casting is done twice in most cases.
 This PR fixes that, giving us some performance boost.

 [Add ability to set the tags\_format for QueryLogs](https://github.com/rails/rails/pull/45081)
 _ActiveRecord::QueryLogs_ gets a new _tags\_format_ option.
 This makes it possible to specify if we want to use the default _:legacy_ formatter or _:sqlcommenter_.